gracehe04/gracehe04/README.md

 ### 🌱 I’m currently working on ...

 - Building the Google Developers Group @ NYU's first Dev Team :)
-- Implementing responsive product features as an intern @ Eulerity

 ### 📫 Would love to connect!
 Here's how to reach me...
 LinkedIn: https://www.linkedin.com/in/gracehe04/